Montego Bay

+Toponymy

+Christopher Columbus named the bay of Montego, Golfo de Buen Tiempo ("Fair Weather Gulf").
+The name "Montego Bay" is believed to have originated as a corruption of the Spanish word manteca ("lard"), allegedly because during the Spanish period it was the port where lard, leather and beef were exported.

 History

-The Arawak tribe of South America are Jamaica's first known inhabitants and were there to greet Christopher Columbus when he ventured to the island in 1494.
-Columbus named the bay of Montego, Golfo de Buen Tiempo ("Fair Weather Gulf").
-The name "Montego Bay" is believed to have originated as a corruption of the Spanish word manteca ("lard"), allegedly because during the Spanish period it was the port where lard, leather and beef were exported.
+The Arawak tribe of South America are Jamaica's first known inhabitants and were there to greet Columbus when he ventured to the island in 1494.
 Jamaica was a colony of Spain from 1511 until 1655, when Oliver Cromwell's Caribbean expedition, the Western Design, drove the Spanish from the island.
-After the British removed the Spanish rule, along with the majority of all buildings and infrastructure, the colonials established the Parish of St. James which directly influenced the area in becoming a huge contributor of sugar cane.
+After the British removed the Spanish rule, along with the majority of all buildings and infrastructure, the colonials established the parish of St. James which directly influenced the area in becoming a huge contributor of sugar cane.
 In fact, during this period of British governing, Montego Bay was the largest producer of sugar cane on the island of Jamaica, giving the region more value than originally anticipated.

 Throughout the duration of slavery, from the mid-17th century until 1834, and well into the 20th century, the town of Montego Bay functioned primarily as a sugarcane port.
 The island's last major slave revolt, the Christmas Rebellion or Baptist War (1831–1832) took place in and around the area of Montego Bay.
 The rebellion set estates and plantations to flame and was the start of a broader political push toward emancipation.
 Retribution was quickly sought by British leaders and many were hanged for their attempts at revolt; the leader of the revolt, Samuel Sharpe, was hanged there in 1832.
 Recognition was later given, and Sharpe was proclaimed a national hero of Jamaica in 1975, and the main square of the town was renamed in his honor.
-Eventually, Jamaica was emancipated on August 1, 1834 which granted all new children born or children under the age of six "free," but held individuals outside of that parameter to be apprentices and work forty hours a week in compensation to their previous or original owners.
+Eventually, Jamaica was emancipated on August 1, 1834 which granted all new children born or children under the age of six "free" status, but held individuals outside of that parameter to be apprentices and work forty hours a week in compensation to their previous or original owners.
 It was not until four years after these restrictions were put in place that all slave and apprentices were given the status of full freedom.
-After the half decade emancipation process, Montego Bay and its sugar cane industry took a hit.
+After the half decade emancipation process, Montego Bay and its sugarcane industry took a hit.
 Therefore, it branched out and took root in expanding into exporting bananas and coffee as well.